 1. What is a probabilistic model of inventory control?

-A probabilistic model of inventory control uses probability distributions to estimate product demand and improve inventory levels when product demand is unknown.
+A probabilistic model of inventory control uses probability distributions to predict product demand and improve inventory levels when product demand is unknown.

 2. How does the inventory control model in operations research work?